Enterprise knowledge management guide: Strategy, scope, challenges, best practices, and AI integration

 Technology and adoption barriers

 Legacy systems and rigid folder-based storage fail to support modern, dynamic workflows.
 At the same time, employees may resist new platforms due to poor past experiences, complex interfaces, or tools that disrupt existing work patterns rather than enhance them.
+As a result, knowledge management initiatives often fail not because knowledge is unavailable, but because systems are difficult to adopt, maintain, or integrate into daily work.

 Secure and compliant knowledge access

 As information evolves rapidly, keeping knowledge current and trustworthy is a persistent challenge.
 Organizations must also balance accessibility with strict security, access control, and regulatory compliance—ensuring users see only what they are authorized to access without slowing productivity.
+This governance layer is becoming increasingly important as enterprises prepare knowledge systems for AI-enabled search and decision support.

 Limited insight into knowledge usage and gaps